Hi, I’m PARVEJ HOSSAIN

 sd_mpg <- sd(mpg)

-summary_hp <- summary(mtcars$hp)
+summary_hp <- summary(mtcars$hp) 2.
+Mean, Median, Mode

-Mean : Average (mean()
+Mean : Average (mean()).

-Median : Middle value (median()
+Median : Middle value (median()).

 Mode : Most frequent value (no built-in function—custom code required).